pattontim/supermemo.js/README.md

 You can archive videos and they'll be loaded instead of from youtube.
 To do this, in your browser go to http://localhost:3000/archive/<youtube_id_here>/ and wait until you get an OK message.
 From that point on, the video will be loaded from file storage.

+OR

+Press Archive button in the Archive Pane.
+You can also archive other videos if you enter their ID there.

 ## Help